Tourism is a major industry in Arenztopia, and this section functions like a basic guidebook to the three biggest tourist destinations in Arenztopia.

 Museum of Candy $ A 3$ fee covers a look at almost every candy ever circulated.
 Includes wrappers, statistics, sampling trays, and more.
 5403 High Street

 Olb City Monument $ A huge, hollow column that commemorates the founding of Olb City.
-Pay 2$ to climb 500 steps and look at dizzying veiws of the city.
+Pay 2$ to climb 500 steps and look at dizzying views of the city.
 Monument Plaza, East Main Street

 Inca National Historical Site $ This monumental Incan temple was built to honor the earth goddess Pachamama, who was believed to live in Mount Arenztopia.
 The fascinating, well-written signs invite you into ancient history at a fee of 4$.
-You can read more about it below at the bottom of this page.
+You can read more about it below at the very bottom of this page.
 9700 Temple Avenue

 Argingdan Manor $ A fascinating 19th-century mansion that was used as a noble residence, mill, car garage, and hospital before being turned into a park and museum.
 Tons of rare furniture and exhibits are on display for a fee of 3$.
 6300 High Street